2022 World Cup in Qatar Draws Comparison to Infamous Fyre Festival - NewsBreak

 The captains of seven European teams at the 2022 World Cup will not wear “OneLove” armbands during matches in Qatar after FIFA threatened to hand out yellow cards.
 England, Wales, Belgium, Denmark, Germany, Switzerland and the Netherlands planned to sport rainbow armbands that said “OneLove” while playing in a country where same-sex relationships are illegal.
 The seven European nations backed down to keep their captains from facing in-game sanctions.

-Ecuador's Enner Valencia Scores First Goal of 2022 World Cup on Penalty Kick

 This article may have Spanish-language video from our Telemundo sister station.
 Get the latest World Cup news in Spanish from Telemundo.
-It didn’t take long for Enner Valencia and Ecuador to rain on Qatar’s parade at the 2022 World Cup.
-Valencia scored the first goal of the tournament...
+England is off and running at the 2022 World Cup.
+The Three Lions got three points in their first Group B match with a dominant 6-2 victory over Iran...

 Who Are the Youngest Players to Score in a FIFA World Cup?